MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/about/vmsession.md

 ms.ContentId: e586a11a-870f-403b-8af8-4c2931589d26
 title: Manage Windows 10 virtual machines with Windows PowerShell

 You can use Windows PowerShell to remotely manage a Windows 10 virtual machine from a Windows 10 Hyper-V host.
-PowerShell remote management sessions work regardless of the network configuration or remote management settings on the host or the virtual machine.
+PowerShell remote management sessions work regardless of the network configuration or remote management settings on the host or virtual machine.
 This makes it easier to automate and script virtual machine management in Hyper-V.